-Brief summary: A person claimed direct discrimination on grounds of et during the recruitment process in the public sector.
-Applicant is a gradua of 'physical education' of Turkish ethnicity, and has applied for a position of physical education to a class being taught in Turkish language in a Tu (mother tongue) class in one primary school and one high school.
-He rai issue before the Commission for Protection against Discrimination as the was eventually elected did not speak the Turkish language at all, as requiped announcement.
-Decision of the body: The Commission for protection discrimination (CPAD) decided to discontinue the procedure concerning discrimination by the primary school, as the school annulled the recruitm Commission drew the school's attention on the issue.250 For the case reg discrimination by the secondary school it also discontinued the procedur procedure had been initiated in parallel on the same issue.1 A first instar decision is expected for most probably end of 2012.
-There was no decisi time of writing.
+Brief summary: A person claimed direct discrimination on grounds of ethnicity during the recruitment process in the public sector.
+Applicant is a graduated teacher of 'physical education' of Turkish ethnicity, and has applied for a position of a teacher of physical education to a class being taught in Turkish language in a Turkish (mother tongue) class in one primary school and one high school.
+He raised the issue before the Commission for Protection against Discrimination as the person who was eventually elected did not speak the Turkish language at all, as required in the job announcement.
+Decision of the body: The Commission for protection against discrimination (CPAD) decided to discontinue the procedure concerning discrimination by the primary school, as the school annulled the recruitment after the Commission drew the school's attention on the issue.263 For the case regarding discrimination by the secondary school it also discontinued the procedure, as a court procedure had been initiated in parallel on the same issue.1 A first instance's decision is expected for most probably end of 2012.
+There was no decision at the time of writing.

-Name of the equality body: Commission for Protection Against Discrim Date of decision: 29 June 2011
+Name of the equality body: Commission for Protection Against Discrimination Date of decision: 29 June 2011